 Users might be interacting with web pages on your server, and their activities trigger push notifications to specific channels.

-In short, there are any number of triggers for push notifications, depending entirely on the nature of your back-end service or website.
+In short, there are a number of triggers for push notifications, depending entirely on the nature of your back-end service or website.
 For the purposes of this article, the same HelloTiles sample service from Chapter 13 of Programming Windows 8 Apps in HTML, CSS, and JavaScript has a page called sendBadgeToWNS.aspx that sends a push notification whenever you visit that page in a browser, using whatever channel URI was saved in the text file earlier.
-A real service will perform some kind of database lookup to obtain channel URIs instead of reading the contents of a file, but again the overall structure is very similar.
+A real service performs some kind of database lookup to obtain channel URIs instead of reading the contents of a file, but again the overall structure is very similar.

 ASP.NET Page: